lifesailor/lifesailor.github.io/_pages/about.md

 permalink: /about/
 author_profile: true
 ---
 I've been lost for a long time.
+Now, I'm finally on my way.
-Now, I'm studying machine learning and natural language processing.
-I'll never give up.
+I'll never give up from now on.